In the music world, an audio compressor is one of the most important tools. Without compressors, there wouldn’t be great songs.

 The ratio is another very important control in compressors.
 With ratio, you tell the compressor how hard it should compress the sound.
 In other words, how much it should squash the sound.
 You can set very mild or very hard compression.

 Most compressors have ratios like 2:1, 4:1, 8:1, and so on.
-For example, the 2:1 ratio means that when sound exceeds the threshold for 2dB, only 1dB is outputted.
+For example, the 2:1 ratio means that when sound exceeds the threshold of 2dB, only 1dB is outputted.
 So, if your input signal is 8dB, the output will be 4dB.

 The attack is another control option in an audio compressor.
 With the attack, you can tell the compressor when it should start compressing.
 You measure the attack setting within milliseconds.